chocolatey/choco-wiki/CentralManagement/CentralManagementSetupWeb.md

 The `chocolatey-management-web` package is responsible for creating and deploying the CCM Website within IIS.
 A successful installation of this package can be verified by:

-* Opening an internet browser on the machine to the following address `http://localhost` which should result in the login page for CCM being displayed
+* Opening an internet browser on the machine to the following address `http://localhost` which should result in the login page for CCM being displayed.
 * It should be possible to login to the site using the default credentials mentioned in Step 4 (below).
+* The installation folder for `chocolatey-management-web` is at `c:\tools\chocolatey-management-web` (this is configurable by `$env:ChocolateyToolsLocation`).
 * Open the website log file located at `c:\tools\chocolatey-management-web\App_Data\Logs\ccm-website.log` and verify that there are no recently reported errors.
 If you are on a version of CCM prior to 0.2.0, the log will be located at `c:\tools\chocolatey-management-web\App_Data\Logs\Logs.txt`.

 ___